Downtown Baltimore Focus Areas.

 • 6

-Expand Access to Affordable Childcare arrow
+Expand Access to Affordable Childcare

 The high cost of childcare in Baltimore significantly exceeds the financial reach of many families, with center-based care for children aged 2-5 averaging over $14,500 annually—twice the in-state tuition at Coppin State University.
 For infants and toddlers, these costs soar even higher.
 This financial burden is a key factor driving families away from urban living, contributing to the suburban migration trend and the hollowing out of the city center.
 Furthermore, the lack of affordable childcare options is a major obstacle for workforce participation, especially among women, exacerbating the challenge of economic recovery and growth.